 You are then redirected to an Apple secured login page that is aware of what website you are trying to sign-in to.
 If this is the first time you are signing in to that website you are required to sign-in to iCloud using your username and password.
 With a successful iCloud login, that website is now associated with your iCloud account.
 Subsequent log ins to that website will allow you to just enter your iCloud username and iCloud will send a push notification to your iOS device requiring your TouchID fingerprint.
 You will have to apply your TouchID fingerprint within a certain time frame, say five seconds.
 If the authentication succeeds, a success result is sent back to iCloud which sends the result to the website and logs you in.
 If the authentication fails, a fail result is sent back to iCloud which sends the result to the website and you will have the option to login with your iCloud password.
 If you fail to login with your password then you of course are not logging in to that website.
 This gets everyone one step closer to the utopian world that does not require anyone to remember passwords.

-But usernames are not exactly secret or secure, they aren’t suppose to be.
+But usernames are not exactly secret or secure, they aren't suppose to be.
 What if someone knows your username and tries to login?
 It would quickly get annoying having TouchID push notifications sent to your iOS device that you did not initiate.
-When the TouchID push notification appears on your iOS device you would have the option to flag it as fradulent.
-This would be a two step process so you do not accidentally flag a legit TouchID notification as fradulent.
-Flagging a TouchID push notification as fradulent would block that IP address from ever logging in to that website again using your iCloud username.
-You would be able to add and remove IP addresses from the fradulent list through your iCloud account.
+When the TouchID push notification appears on your iOS device you would have the option to flag it as fraudulent.
+This would be a two step process so you do not accidentally flag a legit TouchID notification as fraudulent.
+Flagging a TouchID push notification as fraudulent would block that IP address from ever logging in to that website again using your iCloud username.
+You would be able to add and remove IP addresses from the fraudulent list through your iCloud account.